 - I like to roll the dough out between two sheets of cling film (same as I always do with pastry).
 The dough can be slightly sticky and so to stop yourself getting into a mess without cling film you’ll need to flour your work surface and rolling pin.
 Adding too much flour might result in your biscuits being a bit too dry, using cling film removes the need for extra flour.

-I alway think that one of the best things about making gingerbread is getting the boys involved.
-Joshua helped me out with this batch, we had a lot of fun making them (he’s even getting better at pausing so I can take a picture 🙂 ) and even more fun eating them!
+I always think that one of the best things about making gingerbread is getting the boys involved.
+My youngest helped me out with a batch, we had a lot of fun making them and even more fun eating them!

 - Large bowl